 Clinical testing is expensive, time consuming, and subject to uncertainty.
 We cannot guarantee that any clinical trials will be conducted as planned or completed on schedule, if at all.
-We cannot be sure that submission of an IND application or a clinical trial application, or CTA, will result in the FDA, European Medicines Agency, or EMA, the China Drug Authority, or CDA, or any other regulatory authority as applicable, allowing clinical trials to begin in a timely manner, if at all.
+We cannot be sure that submission of an IND application or a clinical trial application, or CTA, will result in the FDA, European Medicines Agency, or EMA, China National Medical Products Administration, or NMPA, or any other regulatory authority as applicable, allowing clinical trials to begin in a timely manner, if at all.
 Moreover, even if these trials begin, issues may arise that could suspend or terminate such clinical trials.
 A failure of one or more clinical trials can occur at any stage of testing, and our future clinical trials may not be successful.
 Events that may prevent successful or timely initiation or completion of clinical trials include: